BotBuilderCommunity/botbuilder-community-js/libraries/botbuilder-adapter-twilio-whatsapp/README.md

 The Twilio WhatsApp channel is using `whatsapp` as the channel id.
 Within the TurnContext, you can use the following snippet to detect if the request is coming from the Twilio WhatsApp channel and implement your custom logic.
 `if (context.activity.channelId === 'whatsapp')`

-Using the `channelData` object on new message activities is currently only supported for passing PersistentAction's, like location messages.
+Using the `channelData` object on new message activities is currently only supported for passing `persistentAction`, which can be used to send location messages.

 ### Monitor the status of your WhatsApp outbound message
 If you configure the `status callback url` in Twilio Configuration, multiple status events will be broadcasted to your bot.
 You can use this functionality to [monitor the status of your WhatsApp outbound message](https://www.twilio.com/docs/sms/whatsapp/api#monitor-the-status-of-your-whatsapp-outbound-message).
 Possible values include: 'messageRead', 'messageDelivered', 'messageSent', 'messageQueued', 'messageFailed'.